Calibration of Advanced Virgo and reconstruction of detector strain h(t) during the Observing Run O3: Calibration of the electromagnetic actuators using the photon calibrators

 \subsubsection{\bf Calibration transfer from PCals to end mirror actuators}

-To derive the models of the actuators of the end mirrors $A_{mir,i}^{Sc}$ , $i = \{$WE,NE$\}$, the interferometer is set in its standard working point.
-The advantage of calibrating the actuators of the end mirrors in this configuration is that it uses the observing mode of the interferometer used for O3.
-The actuators dynamic and their temperature are thus in their "standard" state.
-The measurements of the end actuators response does not depend on different calibration transfers as it was the case with the Free Swinging Michelson technique (used as reference up to the run~O2).\\
+To derive the models of the actuators of the end mirrors $A_{mir,i}^{Sc}$ , $i = \{$WE,NE$\}$, the interferometer is set in its standard working point \lr{(so called {\it observing mode})}. \lr{ The electromagnetic actuators are thus in the low-noise mode and the correction signals sent to the actuator have nominal properties, inducing the actuator temperature to also be at its nominal level. } The measurements of the end actuators response does not depend on different calibration transfers as it was the case with the free swinging Michelson technique.\\

-We measure the PCal to end mirrors transfer functions using known photon calibrator multiplets of sine wave excitations $x_{pcal,i}(f_k)$ which are applied to the end mirrors while the error signal of the interferometer $\mathcal{E}_{pcal,i}$ is measured.
-The effect of these excitations on the error signal are then compared to excitations at the same frequencies $x_{mir,i}(f_k)$ sent with the EM actuators of the end mirrors.\\
+We measure the PCal to end mirror transfer functions using known photon calibrator multiplets of sine wave excitations $x_{pcal,i}(f_k)$ which are applied to the end mirrors while the error signal of the interferometer $\mathcal{P}_{DC,pcal,i}$ is measured.
+The effect of these excitations on the error signal are then compared to excitations at the same frequencies $x_{mir,i}(f_k)$ sent with the electromagnetic actuators of the end mirrors.\\

-We can write the effect of the sine waves on the error signal in the frequency domain for the different datasets:
+\lr{We can write the effect of the sine waves on the error signal in the frequency domain for the different datasets: